Hng Chee Wey

 Hng Chee Wey is a Malaysian politician who has served as National Treasurer of the Parti Gerakan Rakyat Malaysia (GERAKAN) since November 2018.
 He was reelected to the position in 2023.
 He is a member of GERAKAN, a component party of the Perikatan Nasional (PN) and formerly Barisan Nasional (BN) coalitions.
+He tender his Resignation on 9.9.2026 as Member of Party Gerakan after 31 years in party.